zichris/Habittracker/README.md

 Allows you to create new habits.
 Choose a name (the field cannot be blank and the name must not already be taken) and a periodicity, i.e., how often you want to complete this habit.
 Click on "Create habit" and the new habit will be created, a popup window will give you feedback whether it was successful or not.

 (2.3) My habits
 Displays detailed information about your habits.
-Consists of 9 submenus:
+Consists of 9 submenus.

 (2.3.1) Habit details
 Provides further information about a chosen habit.
 Select the name from the list and click "Ok!".

 (2.3.2) View all habits
 Provides a list of either all habits that are currently saved in the database, or only habits with a certain periodicity.
 Select "all" or a periodicity and click on "Show!" to display the list.

 (2.3.3) All other buttons will display a list of your newest, oldest etc. habits.

 (2.4) Delete habit
 Deletes one of your habits.
 Select one from the list and click on "Delete this habit".
 You have to confirm your action before the habit will actually be deleted.